1trickPwnyta/quick-phrase/README.md

 * tighter integration with Kangaroo Standard
     * use oauth to connect instead of entering username and password all the time
     * sync game settings to account
+* working web version that uses the game settings in your account